worldwidemv/SimulinkToolchain/README.md

 # Simulink Toolchain for Soft-Realtime

-This repository holds the basic structure and, some utility scripts of the Soft-Realtime Toolbox for Simulink.
+This repository holds the basic structure and, some utility scripts of the Soft-Realtime Simulink Toolbox (SRT).
 This toolbox allows you to compile a Simulink diagram into a Linux executable which uses nano-sleep to ensure [better real-time behaviour](http://rtime.felk.cvut.cz/publications/public/ert_linux.pdf).

 This is done by the external **ERT_Linux target** for the Simulink Embeded Coder, which can be found here: